 Most of the historic resources on the Site shown on Figure 11 will be preserved.
 In some cases, development will occur around them.
 For the cemetery noted as site 19 on the map, a park will be built around the cemetery site.
-The historic house, noted as site number 1, will be relocated if the house is determined to be structurally sound enough to make relocation feasible (Barron, 2004).
+The historic house (Figure 12), noted as site number 3, will be relocated if the house is determined to be structurally sound enough to make relocation feasible (Barron, 2004).
+SHPO will be contacted prior to moving any structures.
+There is one other house on the property, noted as site number 1.
+Verbal communication from the Chatham County Historical Association noted that this house is not in a condition to be relocated.
+The house will be dismantled and any historically significant architectural details will be saved.
+Other components of the structure will be salvaged for reuse where possible (Barron, 2004).
 The only structure that will be eliminated is the cistern denoted as site number 14 (Hamak, 2004).
 This feature is a deep rock-lined well that is a safety hazard (Figure 12).

-Figure 12 - Cistern Structure
+Figure 12 - Historic House and Cistern Structure